Run your backend from

 Account settings

-Manage your organization details and account information.
+Manage your team and account details.

 Routing, failover, and deploy order are one setting, not three separate tools.
 Pin a latency-sensitive API to a host, rank the rest, and the gateway and agents follow it automatically.